aditya1225/aditya1225/README.md

 ### About Me:
 🎓 Masters in Computer Science @Northeastern University Boston
-💻 Passionate about Java and Full Stack Development
+💻 Passionate about Java and Back End Development

 I'm Aditya Vasisht, a Software Engineer with over 1 year of experience in Software Engineering.
-My technical expertise includes programming in Java, SQL, and using frameworks such as TestNG, Selenium WebDriver, RestAssured, and Spring Boot.
+My technical expertise includes programming in Java, Typescript, Python and using libraries and frameworks such as Spring Boot, React, NodeJS, FastAPI, Django.
 Equipped with tremendous technical knowledge and a zeal to deliver high-quality, scalable solutions, I am confident in my ability to contribute to any organization.

 ---

 ### Skills Highlights:
 - **Languages & Tools:** Java, SQL, Python, HTML5, CSS3, JavaScript, R
-- **Frameworks & Libraries:** Spring, React, TestNG, Selenium, RestAssured
+- **Frameworks & Libraries:** Spring, React, TestNG, FastAPI, Django.
-- **Cloud & DevOps:** AWS
+- **Cloud & DevOps:** AWS, Jenkins, Azure devops, Github actions, Azure, ArgoCD

 ---